TeamREPENTOGON/REPENTOGON/docs/docs/xml/items.md

 if item:HasCustomCacheTag("mycustomcache") then
   -- ...
 end

+-- Returns a table containing all customcache tags specified for this item.
+-- Tags are provided in all lowercase. local customCaches = item:GetCustomCacheTags()
 ```

 Repentogon itself adds some tags that can be used to apply certain features to items with minimal lua code: